elden2/victor-hugo/site/content/blog/MNIST.md

 With just a few iterations and only a small subset of our data, we're classifying 73% of our positive results correctly, and 99% of our negative results correctly.
 We'll talk about fine tuning these results later, but for now we have something that seems to be working.

-Now lets create a function that will allow us to classify all our numbers.
+Now lets create a quick function that will allow us to classify all our numbers, not just one at a time.

 ```python
 def all_numbers(data,labels):